amirhszd/amirhszd.github.io/README.md

 </p>

-I am a PhD (ABD) Imaging Scientist program at Center for [Imaging Science](https://www.rit.edu/science/chester-f-carlson-center-imaging-science), [RIT](https://www.rit.edu/).
+I am a PhD (ABD) Imaging Scientist at Center for [Imaging Science](https://www.rit.edu/science/chester-f-carlson-center-imaging-science), [RIT](https://www.rit.edu/).
 I have passion for Deep Learning and Drones and tying them together.
-My Research involved using Drones for agriculture and improving yield prediction of crops using Hyperspectral sesning, via machine learning and statistical models.
+My Research involves using remote sensing for agricultural practices, via machine learning and statistical models.

 ## About Me